Schema-Overseer/schema-overseer-local/README.md

 ### Using multiple Python files

-While you can define registry, models and builders in one or two files, it's a generally a better idea to split them into different files (i.e. python modules).
+While you can define registry, models and builders in one or two files, it is usually a better idea to split them into different files, i.e., Python modules.

-Here are a few suggested file structures:
+There are different ways to do the file structure, we recommend one of the following:

-- Minimal - something to start with
+- Minimal - start with this one when you are still figuring out the best way to work with schema;
-- Expanded builders - for the case when you have a lot of code for each builder
+- Expanded builders - useful for the case with lots of code for each builder;
-- Detached output - for the case when you have a big output entity
+- Detached output - useful for for the case, when the output is a big or complex entity.

 <table><tr><td valign="top">
 Minimal